jjy1031/jjy1031.github.io/docs/Overview/Workflow.md

 ![KakaoTalk_20240722_153538363](https://github.com/user-attachments/assets/361928e3-a4a5-412e-b5c9-12afbcc55a8a)

 ### 3.2 filter_neb.py
 Filter out NEB jobs and sample geometries for refinement.
+This algorithm extracts caculated energy, and checks if the reaction is valid.
+Also, it counts the number of significant imaginary frequencies below the threshold and determines whether a given structure is a proper transition state or not.

 ### 3.3 compile_neb.py
-Calculate DFT forces on samples and compile as a database using [Atomic Simulation Environment](https://wiki.fysik.dtu.dk/ase/).
+Calculate DFT forces on samples and compile as a database using Atomic Simulation Environment.
+If you want to effectively use the database, please refer to [this page](https://wiki.fysik.dtu.dk/ase/).

 ## 4. Database Generation